Sarah Sugden (2005 character)

 Sarah Sugden is a fictional character from the British ITV soap opera Emmerdale, played by Katie Hill since January 2017.
 She is the daughter of Andy Sugden (Kelvin Fletcher) and Debbie Dingle (Charley Webb) and has appeared since June 2005.
 Her storylines in the series have included her diagnosis of Fanconi anaemia, her subsequent health struggles following her diagnosis and being involved with drug dealer Danny Harrington (Louis Healy).

 Casting

-Having been played by Sophia Amber Moore from toddler-hood up to age 11 in 2016, the producers opted to recast the role in late 2016 to an older actress, "due to the nature of the storyline of the character".
+Having been played by Sophia Amber Moore from toddler up to age 11 in 2016, the producers opted to recast the role in late 2016 to an older actress, Katie Hill, "due to the nature of the storyline of the character".